cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$t =$ Index for each measured data point</p>
 <p class="equation">$I_{max} =$ Current measured at the maximum constant speed, Amps</p>

-8. Equations 3 to 6 are used to calculate the annual pump energy.
+8. Equations 3 to 6 are used to calculate the annual pump energy. -->

-### Variable-speed, variable-volume pumps using data logging power meters
+### Variable-speed, variable-volume pump energy calculator

 This calculation tool is for VFD-controlled pumps that are operated at speeds proportional to the heating/cooling load as represented by proxy with OAT.
 Measured input data include average hourly power draw (kW) as measured by a DENT data logging power logger, and the average hourly OAT as measured by a temperature/RH logger.